 Department Stores: Nordstroms, Macy's, Von Maur, Dillards

-What's to Love: Perimeter Mall is one of the most well-rounded shopping malls in Atlanta.
-It has a good mix of lower and higher-priced options to choose from, a strong selection of department stores, shops like Forever 21 and Charlotte Russe for the younger crowd.
-There are also a variety of restaurants, including full-service spots Ruscello and The Cheesecake Factory, and casual eateries like Chipotle and Panera Bread.
+What's to Love: Located on the northern end of the city, Perimeter Mall is one of the most well-rounded shopping malls in Atlanta.
+It has a good mix of lower and higher-priced options to choose from, a strong selection of department stores and shops like Forever 21 and Charlotte Russe to please the younger crowd.
+There are also a variety of restaurants, including full-service spots Ruscello and The Cheesecake Factory as well as casual eateries like Chipotle and Panera Bread.

 Location: On the Perimeter at GA-400 and I-285, or use the Dunwoody MARTA station.